emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).

-The Crypto-Binding TLV is valid only if the following checks pass:
+The Crypto-Binding TLV is valid only if the following checks pass on its contents:

+* The Version field contain a known value,
+* The Received Ver field matches the TEAP version sent by the receiver during the EAP version negotiation,
+* The Sub-Type field is set to the correct value for this exchange,
-* The Crypto-Binding TLV version is supported.
+* The Flags field is set to a known value,
 * The MAC verifies correctly.
-* The received version in the Crypto-Binding TLV matches the version sent by the receiver during the EAP version negotiation.
-* The subtype is set to the correct value.

 If any of the above checks fails, then the TLV is invalid.
 An invalid Crypto-Binding TLV is a fatal error and is handled as